-- 1. Safety of Ginger Supplement Use in Pregnancy Background - 2.
-Safety of Ginger Supplement Use in Pregnancy Information on ginger - 3.
-Safety of Ginger Supplement Use in Pregnancy Health-based guidance values and Red ginger - 4.
-Safety of Ginger Supplement Use in Pregnancy Toxicology Overview - 5.
-Safety of Ginger Supplement Use in Pregnancy Toxicology of ginger extracts - 6.
-Safety of Ginger Supplement Use in Pregnancy Contaminants - 7.
-Safety of Ginger Supplement Use in Pregnancy Exposure - 8.
-Safety of Ginger Supplement Use in Pregnancy Conclusions of the Committee - 9.
-Safety of Ginger Supplement Use in Pregnancy References
+- 1. Background Statement on the Safety of Ginger Supplement Use in Pregnancy - 2.
+Reviews by other risk assessment bodies Statement on the Safety of Ginger Supplement Use in Pregnancy - 3.
+Health-based guidance values Statement on the Safety of Ginger Supplement Use in Pregnancy - 4.
+Toxicology Overview Statement on the Safety of Ginger Supplement Use in Pregnancy - 5.
+Conclusions of the Committee Statement on the Safety of Ginger Supplement Use in Pregnancy - 6.
+References Statement on the Safety of Ginger Supplement Use in Pregnancy

-28. It was noted that some studies reported effects on male testes and, though not relevant for females, they were nevertheless regarded as indicating a potential reprotoxic effect from ginger.
-Studies suggest that ginger affected the viability of pregnancy; however, with no strong conclusive human data, the COT concluded that more work was required, especially as these studies suggested a link between first trimester loss and ginger use.
-Further, the possible fetotoxicity based on evidence from animal data, genotoxicity and possible drug interactions should be further investigated.
+28. It was noted that some studies reported effects of ginger on the testes and, though not relevant for females, they were nevertheless regarded as indicating a potential reprotoxic effect.
+Studies suggest that ginger affected the viability of pregnancy at high doses; however, with no strong human data, the COT concluded that more work was required.
+Further, possible fetotoxicity based on evidence from animal data, genotoxicity and possible drug interactions should be further investigated.

 29. Discussion paper TOX/2021/26 reviewed the available studies on cytotoxicity, mutagenicity, acute, reproductive and developmental toxicity, lactation and possible drug interactions as well as data on potential exposure in pregnancy, covering both animal and human studies.
-The results from these reports were varied due to the differences in the forms and extracts tested and as a result, some findings were contradictory.
+The results from these reports were variable due to the differences in the forms and extracts of ginger tested and as a result, some findings were contradictory.

-30. Paper TOX/2021/51 provided further information with respect to animal studies, contaminants and exposure to ginger supplements, primarily centred on the effect of ginger on prostaglandins, reproductive and developmental toxicity and the possible contaminants present in ginger.
+30. Paper TOX/2021/51 provided further information with respect to animal studies, contaminants and exposure to ginger supplements, primarily centred on the effects of ginger on prostaglandin production, reproductive and developmental toxicity and the possible contaminants present in ginger.
 The Committee noted that the papers reviewed covered ginger in a range of forms including fresh, aqueous, dried and alcohol extracts.

-31. The toxicological data in this report have been divided into two sections: the first includes studies in which ginger was administered similarly to traditional culinary uses; and the second includes studies using ginger extracts and other concentrated forms.
+31. The toxicological data in this report have been divided into two sections: the first includes studies in which ginger was administered in forms similarly to those in traditional culinary uses; and the second includes studies using ginger extracts and other concentrated forms.

 32. Dry ginger powder was administered in some of the studies.
-Where the dose is ≤ 4 g/day (equivalent to approximately 2 teaspoons) it has been included in traditional culinary uses, and if it is >4 g/day the study is included in the extracts section.
+Where the dose was \leq 4 g/day (equivalent to approximately 2 teaspoons) they have been included in the section on traditional culinary uses, and if it was > 4 g/day they were included in the extracts section.

-Toxicology of ginger root used traditionally
+Toxicology of ginger root in traditional culinary uses